Blog /

 The case against LangChain

-LangChain has over 200 classes across chains, agents, memory, and output parsers.
-But the core agent pattern — call an LLM, execute tools, loop — is a while loop with an HTTP POST.
-When you understand the fundamentals, you can decide when the abstraction helps and when it gets in the way.
+LangChain has over 200 classes spread across chains, agents, memory, retrievers, output parsers, and callbacks.
+The PyPI package pulls in dozens of dependencies.
+The documentation runs to hundreds of pages.
+And the core pattern underneath all of it — call an LLM, execute tools, loop — is a while loop with an HTTP POST.

 AgentExecutor is a while loop